g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 Host key is used to authenticate the server to the client.
 It should be unique to prevent network based attack (eg. mitm).

-Stribika suggests not to use DSA/ECDSA because it is depends on random numbers and DSA's key lenght is only 1024 bits.
+Stribika suggests not to use DSA/ECDSA because it is depends on random numbers and DSA's key length is only 1024 bits.
 He is right, so i disable it.

 The final config looks like this: